setrofim/veraison-slides/veraison-slides.md

     - Hardware & Software aspects of the TCB are "correct"
 - The means to establish trustworthiness is Attestation
    - Attestation produces evidence about an entity, signed by a Trust Anchor
+   - Trust Anchors: think Root cert that TPM chains to.
 - Being able to produce an Attestation report alone is not sufficient
    - The report must be Verified to prove the constituent claims
 - Verification may be non-trivial, relying on additional endorsements, and so